RAS-University/robotic-courses/docs/UAV.md

 Addressing these challenges to improve drone safety, functionality and to expand their application is question of current research.

+### Questions
+TODO...

 ### 2.2 Flapping Wings:
 A flapping wing drone is an aircraft where lift and thrust generation and maneuvers are obtained by the actuation of flapping wings.
-They seek to imitate the flapping-wing flight of birds, bats and insects and are also known as ornithopters.
+They seek to imitate the flapping-wing flight of birds, bats and insects and are also known as ornithopter.

 Flapping-wing robots can be split into three groups based on their size and weight: _large-scale_ over 100g, _small-scale_ between 1g and 100g and _insect-size_ flappers below 1g.
 Despite the weight the different flapping-wing systems differ in the frequency of flapping, which is faster for small- and insect-scale robots, their hover capacity which decreases or vanishes for large-scale systems and their type of actuation used which usually are conventional electric motors for large-scale system and electro-static actuators for insect-scale systems.

+While bird-inspired flapping wing drones usually incoorporate a tail providing lateral control surfaces used for stability and maneuverability, most insect-inspired flapping wing drones do not have a tail.

 #### History